Suite for Barbara Loden

 Léger was inspired to write the piece after being asked to write an encyclopedia entry on Barbara Loden's only film as director, the 1970 film Wanda.
-Delving into research she found herself with enough material to write a short book, a mix of novel, biography, and art criticism.
+Delving into research she found herself with enough material to write a short book, a slight biography based largely on the recollections of others and an understanding of Wanda as partly autobiographical.

 An excerpt from the book was published in the fall 2016 issue of The Paris Review.